-Guest rooms may be booked for visitors by email to the Accommodation Manager at accommodation@bnc.ox.ac.uk or via the web link http://tech.bnc.ox.ac.uk/pages/student-guest-room-booking.php.
+In some years College may have rooms available to be used by junior members to accommodate guests.
+Should one be available it may be booked for visitors by email to the Accommodation Manager at accommodation@bnc.ox.ac.uk or via the web link http://tech.bnc.ox.ac.uk/pages/student-guest-room-booking.php.
 You will be charged for this on Batels.
 No guest may stay in a guest room for more than three nights in any two week period, and for more than nine nights in any term.
 Junior Members' guest rooms are not available during vacations.

-If you are an undergraduate, one guest may stay in your room overnight, but no guest, whether normally resident in Brasenose or not, may stay for more than three consecutive nights in College.
+If you are an Undergraduate, one guest may stay in your room overnight, but no guest, whether normally resident in Brasenose or not, may stay for more than three consecutive nights in College.
 You may not have guests in your room for more than nine nights in any one term.

-If you are a graduate, you may have one guest to stay in your room overnight and he or she may stay for up to six consecutive nights.
+If you are a Graduate, you may have one guest to stay in your room overnight and he or she may stay for up to six consecutive nights.
 You may have guests for up to a total of twelve nights per term.
-This reflects the fact that graduates are more likely to have visitors from overseas given the international nature of the HCR.
+This reflects the fact that Graduates are more likely to have visitors from overseas given the international nature of the HCR.

-The presence of guests must be recorded in case fire breaks out or an emergency occurs (emergency service personnel must know how many people are in each room)and you must record the presence of your guest and the date(s) they are here in the book either just outside the lodge in college or in the computer room in Frewin.
+The presence of guests must be recorded in case fire breaks out or an emergency occurs (emergency service personnel must know how many people are in each room) and you must record the presence of your guest and the date(s) they are here in the book either just outside the lodge in College or in the computer room in Frewin.
 In the Graduate Annexes, overnight guest forms are available in the lobby, to be filled in and returned to the Lodge for guests at St Cross and Hollybush Row.
 Failure to record the presence of an overnight guest will result in disciplinary action (see D.1.3 above).